MicrosoftDocs/defender-docs/defender-endpoint/network-protection-macos.md

 ##### Configure the enforcement level using Intune

 > [!NOTE]
-> If you've already configured Microsoft Defender for Endpoint on Mac using the previous instructions (with an XML file), then remove the previous Custom configuration policy and replace it with the instructions below.
+> If you've already configured Microsoft Defender for Endpoint on Mac using the previous instructions (with an XML file), then remove the previous Custom configuration policy and replace it with the following instructions:

 1. Open **Manage** > **Device configuration**.
 Select **Manage** \> **Profiles** \> **Create Profile**.